OchoaLab/simtrait/README.md

 ### Simulate an admixed population

 The first step is to simulate genotypes from an admixed population, to have an example where there is population structure and known ancestral allele frequencies.
+We use the external package `bnpsd` to achieve this.

 ``` r
 library(bnpsd) # to simulate an admixed population